wotakumoe/wotaku/docs/glossary/audio.md

 ![Kuuhaku no Sho by Taketeru Sunamori, Miyako Matsuoka](/glossary/audio/spec/instr.jpg)

 Spectrals vary a lot depending on the genre of music.
 Ambient piano music could have less frequency data than genres such as mainstream pop.
 This spectral is of a lossless FLAC file.
-Frequencies still extend all the way to 22 kHz, but they are very low decibels in magnitude.
-A majority of frequencies don't even hit the 22 kHz point.
+Frequencies still extend all the way to 22kHz, but they are very low decibels in magnitude.
+A majority of frequencies don't even hit the 22kHz point.
 Regardless, it's still a high quality, lossless encoding.
-Furthermore, lossless 44.1 kHz files don't actually have to hit as high as 22 kHz.
+Furthermore, lossless 44.1kHz files don't actually have to hit as high as 22kHz.
 If the producer decided to cut-off frequencies past a certain point, they wouldn't exist, lossless or not.
 This practice, however, is very rare.
 [This article](https://splice.com/blog/what-is-a-spectrogram/) is also a great explanation.

 == Case 2

 ![One Last Kiss by Hikaru Utada](/glossary/audio/spec/2496eva.jpg)

-These spectrals depict 24 bit 96 kHz FLAC encodes.
+These spectrals depict 24 bit 96kHz FLAC encodes.
 A significant portion of the file is taken up by empty black space, devoid of audio information.
-This presents an argument such that a 24 bit 96 kHz provides nothing more than bloat.
+This presents an argument such that a 24 bit 96kHz provides nothing more than bloat.
 The files can easily be downsampled to a lower sample rate, while preserving a significant amount of the audio data.
 One last kiss, for example, would be a near lossless conversion.
-There are only a few moments where frequencies actually appear beyond about 25 kHz.
-A solid 23 kHz worth of data is essentially being allocated to nothing.
+There are only a few moments where frequencies actually appear beyond about 25kHz.
+A solid 23kHz worth of data is essentially being allocated to nothing.

 ![Koi no Yukue by Akase Akari](/glossary/audio/spec/2496dress.jpg)